 paragliding training center

-We do tandem training flights at this time at no charge in celebration of our PASA certification (as time permits).
+Tandem training flights are a good way for someone to get an introduction to paragliding, either free or powered.
 Please see our tandem operations page for more information.
 The weight limit for persons wanting to fly tandem is 190 lb, not 200 lb as mentioned in the physical and mental requirements section.

 This package will allow you to explore the magic of piloting a paraglider and allow you to complete the first phase of certified training – a P-1 rating for successful students.
 We provide everything for you to succeed, including a syllabus to study for the test, equipment use for flying, and as many flights as you can take over the course.
 Sometimes the course is extended another day or more if weather conditions are restrictive.
 The entire price of the P1 Beginner Package can be credited toward the P2 Novice Certification course if the student decides to continue training to become an independent pilot.
 Lessons include the use of our training equipment and ground school.
 Depending on schedules and conditions, the course may be spread over several days or a week.
 The student will be towed into the air using our pay-in stationary winch at a turf farm in west El Paso.
 Beginner pilots (P1) can only fly sites under the direct supervision of an instructor.